- Email me

 Thanks for the iceberg pic NOAA’s National Ocean Service

-authors, Character, character tension, characterisation, characters, deepen your story, dialogue, dialogue tips, entertainment, fiction, how to add tension to a story, how to write a book, how to write a novel, how to write conversations in novels, how to write convincing dialogue, improve your dialogue, literary fiction, My Memories of a Future Life, novels, polishing, publishing, revising, Rewriting, Roz Morris, setting, subtext, tension, Theme, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing style
+authors, Character, character tension, characterisation, characters, deepen your story, dialogue, dialogue tips, fiction, how to add tension to a story, how to write a book, how to write a novel, how to write conversations in novels, how to write convincing dialogue, improve your dialogue, literary fiction, My Memories of a Future Life, novels, polishing, publishing, revising, Rewriting, Roz Morris, setting, subtext, tension, Theme, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing style

 It’s ultra-streamlined to suit all writing approaches.
 If you like to create a detailed synopsis, my tips will get you going.
 If you want only the barest essentials, they’ll guide you while giving you room to explore and express.
 And if you’re still undecided or wonder if NaNoWriMo is even possible, hopefully they’ll persuade you to take the plunge.